Find out if Standard Life equity release is ideal for your retirement in 2024.

 Standard Life Equity Release is authorized and regulated by the Financial Conduct Authority (FCA).
-As a member of the Equity Release Council, Standard Life’s equity release plans adhere to strict standards and come with several protections, including the no negative equity guarantee.
+As a member of the Equity Release Council, Standard Life’s equity release plans adhere to strict standards and have several protections, including the no negative equity guarantee.

-This ensures that homeowners can access tax-free cash from their property value while retaining ownership of their home.
+This ensures homeowners can access tax-free cash from their property value while retaining home ownership.
 Before proceeding with equity release, it is essential to seek expert advice, which Standard Life can provide through Modern Lending Advisers.

-The fixed advice fee for this service is only payable upon completion of a plan.
+The fixed advice fee for this service is only payable upon plan completion.

 Membership In The Equity Release Council

 Standard Life Equity Release is a member of the Equity Release Council, which regulates equity release providers to ensure customer protection.
-This means that all Standard Life Equity Release plans meet the council’s standards and come with protections, including the no negative equity guarantee.
+All Standard Life Equity Release plans meet the council’s standards and come with protections, including the no negative equity guarantee.

-The council exists to protect homeowners who are considering releasing equity from their homes, ensuring that they receive proper advice and support throughout the process.
+The council exists to protect homeowners considering releasing equity from their homes, ensuring that they receive proper advice and support throughout the process.

 Alternatives To Standard Life Equity Release